SublimeApple/dave.-/content/posts/genetic-algorithm-tsp.md

     return solution
 ```

-When thinking about the TSP GA we wanted to get good fitness, but also find good fitness quickly.
-Therefore, we constantly profiled our code and managed to reduce execution time by roughly 85% by keeping computational intensity in mind.
+When thinking about the TSP GA we wanted to achieve good fitness, but also find solutions quickly.
+Therefore, we constantly profiled our code and managed to reduce execution time by roughly 85% by keeping computational intensity in mind, with some minor memory enhancements.
+Initally all new offsprings were deepcopied - and since individuals were classes, deepcopy recursively iterated over every individual.
+We instead implemented a simple_copy function within the class, which is much quicker yet preserves all the metadata of the offspring.

-We implemented all of the operators below (these were implemented agnostically from TSP, and can be simply extended to work on any GA problem):
+We implemented all of the operators below (these were implemented agnostically from TSP, and can be simply used with any GA problem):

 ![](/img/tsp_implementations.png)